 February in France can be whatever you choose it to be.
 In the Pyrenees and the Alps, the slopes beckon as this is the peak of the ski season.
-If you want something different, check out any of the various different and exciting winter sports and activities in the ski resorts, which are also putting on events by February, with everything from races for all to music festivals.
+If you would like something different, check out any of the various and exciting winter sports and activities in the ski resorts, which are also putting on events by February, with everything from races to music festivals.

-Finally, February is synonymous with romance, so maybe visit St. Valentin in Indre, or spend the time in the most romantic city in the world: Paris.
+Finally, February is all about celebrating love, so you may want to visit the village of St. Valentin in Indre, or spend time in Paris, the most romantic city in the world.

 France Weather in February